 If you are considered high-risk for coronavirus (COVID-19), due to age (60+), weakened immune system, disability or pregnancy, we welcome you to join us for a “Vulnerable Shoppers Hour” from 7 am – 8 am on Tuesdays, Fridays and Sundays.
 All other shoppers, please help us protect our most vulnerable by allowing them to shop during this time.
 Regular store hours vary by location.
 Get your Market’s updated store hours here.
 Sign up for emails to get the latest updates.

-Are employees required to wear face coverings?
+Are customers and employees required to wear face coverings?

-Masks, face shields or face coverings are currently required statewide for indoor public spaces, such as grocery stores and retail stores.
+Masks or face coverings are currently required statewide for indoor public spaces, such as grocery stores and retail stores.
 In addition, face coverings are required in outdoor public spaces when physical distancing is not possible.
 Children age 5 and up are required to wear a face covering.
 People with a disability or medical condition may request accommodation from the business if they cannot wear one.